 From Locker Luxury to Everyday Wear

-A profound cultural shift has also redefined how diamonds are worn in India, marking the end of “locker luxury.”
-In 2014, 56% of diamond jewellery was reserved for special occasions, while only 27% was worn daily.
-Today, 52% of acquired diamonds are now worn every day This transition is closely linked to the rise of the self-purchasing woman; outside of the wedding segment, 64% of natural diamond jewellery is self-purchased to celebrate personal milestones or as an impulse treat.
-Even within the wedding sector, which accounts for 29% of the market value, a remarkable 79% of the value is contributed by brides purchasing for themselves.
+The rise of the self-purchasing woman has driven this transition.
+Outside the wedding segment, women self-purchase 64% of natural diamond jewellery to celebrate personal milestones or as an impulse treat.
+Even within the wedding sector, which accounts for 29% of the market value, brides contribute a remarkable 79% of the value through self-purchases.

 Industry Perspective on India’s Growth